chinenyejuliet/EDA-ON-RETAIL-SALES/README.md

 # EDA-ON-RETAIL-SALES

 ## Project Overview
 This project focuses on analyzing marketing and seasonal trends in retail sales by conducting  exploratory data analysis (EDA) on a retail dataset to uncover meaningful insights related to customer behavior, sales patterns and seasonal trends in retail marketing.
-This analysis was carried out using Python in a Jupyter Notebook, with a strong focus on understanding the structure of the dataset, cleaning the data, and extracting insights through descriptive statistics and visual exploration.
+This analysis was carried out using Python in a Jupyter Notebook, with a strong focus on understanding the structure of the dataset, cleaning the data and extracting insights through descriptive statistics and visual exploration.

 The purpose of this analysis, as stated in the notebook, is to explore detailed insights into marketing with seasonal trends in retail sales, thereby supporting informed business and marketing decisions.